Thousands Of Serbians Protest Alleged Electoral Fraud

 Thousands of students marched in central Belgrade in response to the violent dispersion of earlier protests that included tanks on the streets.

-Vucic's right-wing Serbian Progressive Party (SNS), in power since 2012, on December 17 won roughly 46 percent of votes in the parliamentary elections, while the leading opposition coalition secured 23.5 percent, the official results show.
+Vucic's right-wing Serbian Progressive Party (SNS), in power since 2012, on December 17 won roughly 46% of votes in the parliamentary elections, while the leading opposition coalition secured 23.5 percent, the official results show.

 Legal Disclaimer: